Maintaining this website is a

 supported by affiliate partnerships with a select group of aviation

-retailers and related businesses, and through the generous donations of our
+retailers and related businesses, but mostly through the generous donations of our

-visitors.
-We do not collect, sell or distribute e-mail addresses or personal
+readers!
+We never collect, sell or distribute e-mail addresses or personal

 information.
 This site does not use "cookies," but it is possible that our

-advertisers may use them.
+advertisers may use them without our knowledge.
 Some photos occasionally come to us with no

 attribution attached, but we are committed to giving proper credit to those